Parris Island

 Gas, Gas, Gas

-Recruits will also be introduced to fast-roping, a rapid descent technique critical for military operations.
-Unlike rappelling, fast-roping involves sliding down a thick rope without the security of a harness, relying solely on grip strength, balance, and mental toughness to reach the ground quickly and safely.
+They are then introduced to fast-roping, a rapid descent technique used in real-world military operations.
+Unlike rappelling, fast-roping requires recruits to slide down a thick rope without a harness, relying solely on grip strength, body control, and mental determination.
+It’s a true test of courage, confidence, and composure.

 Gear Up for the Crucible